secops-gthub/Eventlog_Visualizer/README.md

 Multi-Source EDR Visualizer (Sysmon, Defender, & Security)

 A professional-grade security analysis tool that reconstructs disparate Windows event logs into a hierarchical, EDR-style process tree.
-This version features an advanced Lineage Engine, dedicated Threat Intel lookups, and a high-performance parsing architecture for deep forensic investigations.
+This version features an advanced Lineage Engine, multi-vector Threat Intel lookups, and a high-performance parsing architecture for deep forensic investigations.
 🚀 Key Features

-    Process Tree Lineage (New): Automatically correlates Parent and Child processes using unique GUIDs and PIDs.
+    Process Tree Lineage: Automatically correlates Parent and Child processes using unique GUIDs and PIDs.
 The view is sorted Ascending (Oldest to Newest), allowing analysts to follow the flow of execution down the screen with visual indentation (┗━━).

-    VirusTotal Integration (New): Right-click any log entry to instantly search for its SHA256 hash on VirusTotal via your default browser.
+    Expanded VirusTotal Integration (New): Beyond file hashes, the right-click context menu now supports instant intelligence lookups for Destination IPs and DNS Queries, launching the specific VirusTotal report page for that indicator.

-    Network & DNS Visibility (New): Dedicated columns and specialized filters for Destination IPs and DNS Queries, providing instant visibility into C2 communication or data exfiltration.
+    Dedicated Network Telemetry (New): Individual columns for Dest IP and DNS Query with dedicated real-time filters to isolate Command & Control (C2) traffic or data exfiltration attempts.

     Universal Property Mapping: Uses advanced XML-based parsing to correctly extract "Named" properties (like TargetUserName, IpAddress, and CommandLine) from Security and Sysmon logs that typically appear blank in standard viewers.

-    SHA256 Hash Visibility: Automatically isolates the SHA256 hash from Sysmon events.
+    SHA256 Hash Visibility: Automatically isolates SHA256 hashes from Sysmon events.
 Long hashes are truncated for cleanliness but are viewable via Tooltip hover.

-    GUI Cell Copying: High-flexibility selection allows you to click any cell and press Ctrl+C to copy the data directly to your clipboard.
+    GUI Cell Copying: High-flexibility selection (Cell-level) allows you to click any data point and press Ctrl+C to copy it directly for external lookups.

     Performance-Optimized HTML Export: Utilizes StringBuilder logic to generate massive investigation reports instantly without application hanging.